When Christmas is getting near, you begin to hear the questions from your kids… “Is Santa coming to my house this year?”

 Believing that, if you are good then Santa will bring you presents, but if you are bad he won’t.

-When really, it’s we choose to do good things because that’s what Jesus wants us to do and we obey His commands because we LOVE Him, and receive eternal treasures stored up for us in heaven (Matthew 6:19-20 NIV).
+We obey His commands because we LOVE Him, and receive eternal treasures stored up for us in heaven (Matthew 6:19-20 NIV).

 There is a way to still incorporate Santa Claus however in your Christmas WITHOUT believing it’s true.
 So how do we do this without lying to our kids?